pramsey/pramsey.github.io/_posts/2009-11-04-geography-and-mapserver.md

 comments: True
 ---

-Can you use the new PostGIS <code>GEOGRAPHY</code> type with [MapServer](http://mapserver.org)?
+Can you use the new PostGIS `GEOGRAPHY` type with [MapServer](http://mapserver.org)?
 Yes!
-Just make sure your LAYER declares a geographic projection (e.g. "init=epsg:4326", or "proj=lonlat") so the correct coordinates are passed in.
-For simple DATA definitions(e.g. DATA "thegeog from thetable"), that's all you have to do.
+Just make sure your LAYER declares a geographic projection (e.g. `"init=epsg:4326", or "proj=lonlat"`) so the correct coordinates are passed in.
+For simple DATA definitions(e.g. `DATA "thegeog from thetable"`), that's all you have to do.
 I haven't tested out more complex DATA statements yet, but I am pretty sure they should work fine.